stridecolossus/JOVE/doc/blog/part 4 - model demo/model.loader.md

 There is still a lot of conversions of byte buffers to/from arrays but our model can now be loaded in a matter of milliseconds - Nice!

-Initially we tried to protect the buffers using the `asReadOnlyBuffer` but this seemed to break our unit-tests (equality of buffers is complex) and caused issues when we came to integration so they are exposed as mutable for the moment.
+Initially we tried to protect the buffers using _asReadOnlyBuffer()_ but this seemed to break our unit-tests (equality of buffers is complex) and caused issues when we came to integration so they are exposed as mutable for the moment.

 We can now move onto integrating the OBJ model into the demo and see what it looks like.